Initial jobless claims in Georgia down slightly

-The agency paid out more than $168 million in benefits last week, bringing total benefits paid since the coronavirus pandemic exploded in Georgia last March to more than $15 billion, more than the last 27 years combined.
+The agency paid out more than $168 million in benefits last week (week of Oct.
+18), bringing total benefits paid since the coronavirus pandemic exploded in Georgia last March to more than $15 billion, more than the last 27 years combined.

 Meanwhile, the labor department announced a pilot project set to begin Nov.
 2 that will allow claimants to schedule an online appointment with a claims representative to ask questions about their claim.